ZiyadDH/-v-nements-Sportifs/README.md

-This project is a mobile application developed with Flutter and Firebase for activity management.
-The application provides a comprehensive user experience, allowing the creation of new accounts, login, viewing the list of activities, checking activity details, profile modification, and adding a new activity.
+This project is a mobile application developed with Flutter and Firebase for Event management.
+The application provides a comprehensive user experience, allowing the creation of new accounts, login, viewing the list of Events, checking Events details, profile modification, and adding a new Event.

 ////////////Authentication

 Login page allowing users to log in to the application.
 Registration page for creating a new account.
-//////////////List of Activities
+//////////////List of Event

-Displays the list of activities for logged-in users.
+Displays the list of Events for logged-in users.
-Ability to filter activities by category.
+Ability to filter Events by category.
-////////////////Activity Details
+//////////////// Events Details

-Clicking on an activity in the list displays the complete details of that activity.
+Clicking on an Event in the list displays the complete details of that Event.
 ///////////////Profile Management

 Access to user profile information.
 Modification of profile information, allowing users to verify and adjust data accuracy.
-////////////////Adding a New Activity with Automatic Category
+////////////////Adding a New Event with Automatic Category

-From the profile page, users can add a new activity.
+From the profile page, users can add a new Event.
 Use Teachable Machine to automatically determine the category based on the selected image.
 Add the "Dataset" folder containing test images to Google Drive.